Disaster Response programs: 2006-2010

 - Bangladesh, Cyclone Sidr

 In response, Habitat Bangladesh assisted families affected through capacity building efforts, construction of 480 transitional shelters with proper sanitation using contributions from UNICEF Bangladesh and Habitat Great Britain.
+Read more in the Habitat for Humanity Disaster Response Shelter Catalogue.

 - Nicaragua, Hurricane Felix

 On Sept.
 4, 2007, Hurricane Felix, a Category 5 storm, struck the Atlantic coast of Nicaragua, affecting more than 300 urban and rural communities and at least 33,000 families who were already among some of the poorest in Nicaragua.
 Housing, water and sanitation systems; access roads; schools; health centers; and places of worship were all damaged by the hurricane.
 Impact on crops, the area’s small-scale fishing industry and the environment was disastrous.
+Habitat for Humanity Nicaragua, in collaboration with partners, devised a participatory methodology to design and build new homes that integrate mitigation elements while respecting local culture and customs of the indigenous Miskito population.

 - Indonesia, earthquake